 Website basics, if you know these it’ll make your life easier!
 If you are thinking of creating a website yourself or wondering what basic items designers will use to create a website for you, this is for you.
 There are 5 main items that every website needs to have in order to be a true marketing asset.
 Whether you work with a design firm, a freelancer, or you create these aspects yourself, you will want to make sure this checklist is covered before you launch your new website.
 While this isn’t a comprehensive list (different websites might have additional things they need) this covers the basics everyone needs.

-If you have these five basics planned when you start creating your website you will be setting yourself up for success.
+If you have these five website basics planned when you start creating your website you will be setting yourself up for success.
 I like success and I’m sure you do to, so make sure to spend the time putting some basic info together for each of these.
-Even if you are just wanting a quote, any designer giving you a good quote will need these items and possibly a few more details specific to your site in order to publish it completely.
+Even if you are just wanting a quote or estimate, any designer giving you a good quote will need these items and possibly a few more details specific to your site in order to publish it completely.
 We recommend WordPress as a great platform for even basic websites.